Stain removal: Stain removal

 Most stains are removed by dissolving them with a solvent.
 The solvent to use is dependent on two factors: the agent that is causing the stain, and the material that has been stained.
 Different solvents will dissolve different stains, and the application of some solvents is limited by the fact that they not only dissolve the stain, but also dissolve the material that is stained as well.

 Another factor in stain removal is the fact that stains can sometimes comprise two separate staining agents, which require separate forms of removal.
 A machine oil stain could also contain traces of metal, for example.
 Also of concern is the color of the material that is stained.
 Some stain removal agents will not only dissolve the stain, but will dissolve the dye that is used to color the material.

 Solvents

 These are some of the solvents that can be used for stains, with some examples of the stains that they are capable of removing:

 Oxidizing solvents

-Household bleach generally removes a stain's colour, without dissolving the stain itself.
+Household bleach (e.g., sodium hypochlorite) generally removes a stain's colour, without dissolving the stain itself.
 Hydrogen peroxide is also a bleaching agent that can be used to treat stains.
 Sodium perchlorate is a bleach alternative.

+Common laundry bleaches include chlorine bleach, usually sodium hypochlorite, and oxygen bleach, commonly sodium percarbonate.
+Sodium percarbonate releases hydrogen peroxide when dissolved in water, making it a milder oxidizing bleach often used for stain removal and brightening on washable fabrics, while sodium hypochlorite is a stronger oxidizer used for whitening and disinfection but can damage or permanently discolor many colored fabrics.

 Reducing solvents

-Sodium hydrosulphite and sodium hypochlorite normally used for removing stain and dyes colours.
+Sodium hydrosulphite normally used for removing stain and dyes colours.